How important is our body clock?

 - Avoid blue light before sleeping and background lights while asleep.

-- If possible avoid night shift work or work that induces regular jet lag.
+- If possible, avoid night shift work or work that induces regular sleep disruption.

 - Change our lifestyle habits so that we can get a good night’s sleep regularly (i.e. between 7 and 8 hours per night).